Notes on extremal and tame valued fields: Abstract

 \section{Abstract}

 We extend the characterization of extremal valued fields given in \cite{[AKP]} to the missing case of valued fields of mixed characteristic with perfect residue field.
 This leads to a complete characterization of the tame valued fields that are extremal.
 The key to the proof is a model theoretic result about tame valued fields in mixed characteristic.
 Further, we prove that in an extremal valued field of finite $p$-degree, the images of all additive polynomials have the optimal approximation property.
 This fact can be used to improve the axiom system that is suggested in \cite{[K1]} for the elementary theory of Laurent series fields over finite fields.
-Finally we give examples that demonstrate the problems we are facing when we try to characterize the extremal valued fields with non-perfect residue fields.
+Finally we give examples that demonstrate the problems we are facing when we try to characterize the extremal valued fields with imperfect residue fields.
+To this end, we describe several ways of constructing extremal valued fields; in particular, we show that in every $\aleph_1$ saturated valued field the valuation is a composition of extremal valuations of rank 1.